New speakers are added continuously. Please check back to see the latest updates to the agenda.

 Greg is the Business Development Manager for Big Data at Intel Corporation.
 He has over 10 years of in-depth experience in business intelligence and data warehousing at Oracle and Business Objects (now SAP).
 A former U.S. Army officer, Greg holds a master’s degree in Information Systems Management from Carnegie Mellon University.

 Josh has been working with data and analytics since 2000, including being the product manager for the first “Datamart in a Box” (Broadbase) and running product management for one of the largest Data and Analytics operations in the world (Yahoo!).
-Josh is now applying these learnings at EMC Greenplum, where we are building the industry’s first unified Big Data and Analytics Platform.
+Josh is now applying these learnings at Pivotal, where he is building the industry’s first unified Big Data and Analytics Platform.

 Jace Kohlmeier is the Dean of Analytics at Khan Academy.
 He earned degrees in Mathematics and Computer Science as a Kansas State Wildcat, and a Master’s degree in Computer Science from Princeton.
 He spent six years at Citadel Investment Group, where he cofounded the High Frequency Trading group and oversaw its trading in fixed income, currency, commodities and futures.
 He is also the cofounder of Teza Technologies, where he served as President and Head of Quantitative Research.
 After volunteering in 2010, he joined Khan Academy full-time on a mission to apply state-of-the-art data science toward optimized learning.